 Lifestyle and home remedies

-- Get the whole family involved.
-It may be hard for your child to make healthy lifestyle changes if you or your child's siblings don't eat a healthy diet or exercise.
-So, set a good example.
-Your whole family will benefit from eating a healthier diet.
-You can also join in the fun of riding your bikes together, playing catch or walking to the park as a family.
+- Get the family involved.
+It can be hard for your child to make healthy lifestyle changes if other family members don't eat well or exercise.
+Set a good example.
+Your whole family will benefit from eating better.
+Create family fun by playing together — ride bikes, play catch or take a walk.

 Preparing for your appointment